A Michaelmas message from General Secretary Jane Bradshaw

 A Micha-elic imagination

-But healing flows from the knowing of the human being is a spiritual being.
+But healing flows from the knowledge that the human being is also a spiritual being.
 Courage, perseverance, sociability, creativity, and spiritual research are the guiding motives for the Micha-el festival.

 So let us practice together to create inner order, inner justice, peace, and conviction in the darkness of our time.